 DAVID GILBERT WRIGHT

-// David has been in photography most of his life.
-He now specialises in documentary photography and is working on several long-term projects, including the one he shared with us about modern cultural expressions of Morris Dancing, a quintessentially English form of folk dance that has its origins in the Middle Ages.
+// David has been in photography for nearly 50 years.
+He specialises in documentary photography and works on long-term projects, including the one he shared with us about the York Mystery Plays, which re-enact scenes from the Bible.

 “Art in all its manifestations enables us to express ideas and views about our world that ultimately lead to greater understanding.”

 David Gilbert Wright studied at the London College of Printing, worked professionally in commercial, wedding, medical and government photography and has lectured in photography for many years.
 He works only on B&W 35mm film and has consciously never made the transition to a digital workflow, preferring the craftwork of the analogue process.